Temmy-bioinformatics/mitogenome-extraction-workflow/READme.md

-Absolutely, Temitope!
-I’ve cleaned up and formatted your README so it looks sharp and professional on GitHub.
-Here's the improved version using proper Markdown syntax, headers, code blocks, and bullet points:
+Absolutely, Temitope — your README is already packed with great content, but I’ll help you polish it so it looks crisp, professional, and GitHub-ready.
+Here's a fully formatted version with clean Markdown structure, proper headings, code blocks, and a citation section for MitoFinder:

 ---